Azumi Kawashima: Biography and career

 Less than a year after Kawashima's debut, her popularity prompted Sexia to release a retrospective video, Azu-mi-x, which contains scenes taken from her first video alongside new ones All Stars: Erotic Lips Selection, a video by Sexia published in February 2000, brings together several actresses.
 Kawashima rubs shoulders with her former colleague from Pretty Wife Haruki Mizuno A second retrospective entitled Azu-mi-x II: Wazumi's Filmography was released in September 2000 in a collector's edition Memory followed by Complete Azumi Kawashima, released in July 2003, will be Kawashima's last videos.

-In addition to her filmography, Kawaqshima posed for nine photo albums published between 1999 and 2003. and shot for the V-cinema a horror film Demon Killer or Junreiki 殉霊鬼(じゅんれいき) directed by Seki Akitsugu in which six men and women occupying a villa are attacked by a killer.
+In addition to her filmography, Kawashima posed for nine photo albums published between 1999 and 2003. and shot for the V-cinema a horror film Demon Killer or Junreiki 殉霊鬼(じゅんれいき) directed by Seki Akitsugu in which six men and women occupying a villa are attacked by a killer.